Photothermal behavior for two-dimensional nanoparticle ensembles: Multiple scattering and thermal accumulation effects: Introduction

-From the optical side, mutual interaction between nanoparticles will inevitably affect light absorption.
-Optical properties of nanoparticle ensembles and its potential applications have been reviewed in the literature\cite{Abajo2007RMP,Ross2016CRL,Kravets2018CLR}.
-Collective lattice resonance for disordered and quasi-random ensembles \cite{Vadim2019JOSAB}, and ordered arrays\cite{Utyushev2020,Manjavacas2019ACSnano,Zakomirnyi2019OL,Ramezani2016prb,Rodriguez2012} of nanoparticles was analyzed.
-Effect of array structure on plasmon resonance wavelength was analyzed theoretically for the Silver nanoparticle ensembles \cite{Zhao2003}, where extinction spectra shift was reported.
-Then electromagnetic interactions in plasmonic nanoparticle ensembles were investigated and the spectra shift was demonstrated experimentally \cite{Bouhelier2005}.
-Evlyukhin \textit{et al}. \cite{Evlyukhin2010prb} and Zundel \textit{et al}. \cite{Zundel2018} systematically analyzed the finite-size effect on optical response for periodic arrays of nanostructures (e.g., nanoparticles and graphene nanodisks).
-Light absorption of the nanoparticles ensemble will result in the heat dissipation and then nanoparticle temperature will increase.
-Aforementioned investigations on optical response of nanoparticle ensembles help for understanding of the photothermal behavior of nanoparticle ensembles.
+Then, with the aforementioned methods in hand, the optical properties of nanoparticle ensembles have been investigated widely and have been reviewed in the literature \cite{Abajo2007RMP,Ross2016CRL,Kravets2018CLR}.
+Collective lattice resonance for disordered and quasi-random ensembles \cite{Vadim2019JOSAB}, and ordered arrays \cite{Utyushev2020,Manjavacas2019ACSnano,Zakomirnyi2019OL,Ramezani2016prb,Rodriguez2012} of nanoparticles were analyzed.
+The effect of array structure on plasmonic resonance wavelength was analyzed theoretically for the silver nanoparticle ensembles \cite{Zhao2003}, where extinction spectra shift was reported.
+Evlyukhin \textit{et al}. \cite{Evlyukhin2010prb} and Zundel \textit{et al}. \cite{Zundel2018} systematically analyzed the finite-size effect on the optical response for periodic arrays of nanostructures (e.g., nanoparticles and graphene nanodisks).
+Besides the above theoretical predictions, electromagnetic interactions in plasmonic nanoparticle ensembles were investigated and the spectra shift was demonstrated experimentally \cite{Bouhelier2005}.
+The aforementioned investigations on the optical response of nanoparticle ensembles provide the fundamental knowledge from the optical side to understand the photothermal behavior of nanoparticle ensembles.